laurakond/Once-Upon-a-Time/README.md

 ### User Stories

-**First Time User**
+As a first time user:

-- As a first time user, I want to clearly see what the application is about.
+- I want to clearly see what the application is about so I have a good understanding of what it is about.
-- As a first time user, I want to be able to read instructions before progressing to the application.
+- I want to be able to read instructions before progressing to the application so that I know how to play the game.
-- As a first time user, I want to be able to decide whether to proceed with the game after reading instructions.
+- I want to be able to exit the game after reading instructions in case I don't want to play it.

 <br>

-- As a user, I want to be able to skip the instructions and go straight to the game.
+As a user:
-- As a user, I want to see the game customised based on my name and gender.
+- I want to be able to skip the instructions so that I can start playing the game straight away.
-- As a user, I want to be able to decide to finish the game once reached a certain stage of the game.
+- I want to see my name and gender inputs within the game so that the game feels more customised to me.
-- As a user, I want to be able to proceed to the next stage of the game after the first part is finished.
+- I want to stop the game once I reach a certain game milestone so that I can exit the game.
-- As a user, I want to return to the main screen after the game has finished.
+- I want to proceed to the next stage of the game after reaching a certain game milestone so that I can finish the game.

 ### Flowcharts
 I used [Lucidchart](https://lucid.app/) for creating the logic and structure of the game.
 The flowchart of the project has had to be split into two flowcharts (minimum viable product & future feature) due to limited use of blocks per one chart.
 Chapter 3 is a future feature.